gitzlh/GraphLSTM-SLU/README.md

 2. Put the checkpoints in the root directory.
 3. Set the -data parameter of train.py to be data/snips.pt or data/atis.pt (the name of your dataset).
 4. Set the -restore_model of train.py parameter to be snips.chkpt or atis.chkpt (the name of your checkpoint).

+## Reference
+If the code is helpful to your research, please kindly cite our paper:

+(To be updated)

 ## Thanks